 AMBICO sliding blast resistant steel doors combine blast and air pressure resistance with the appearance of standard sliding door products.
-UFC is designed to protect DoD personnel from terrorist attacks.
+The all of our blast resistant products adhere to Unified Facilities Criteria designed to protect DoD (Department of Defense) personnel from terrorist attacks.

 Whether retrofitting an existing building or building a new one there are minimum blast pressure requirements that all door assemblies must meet.
 AMBICO also offers blast for industrial projects.